opsit-io/opsit-explang-docs/docs/funcs-by-package.md

 ### `SIGNUM`

-**SIGNUM [x]**

-Return Number Sign.
+**Return Number Sign.**

+**(SIGNUM  x)**

 Determines a numerical value that indicates whether number is negative, zero, or positive.
 Returns one of -1, 0, or 1 according to whether number is negative, zero, or positive.
 The type of the result is of the same numeric type as x

 **builtin function** defined at  **class io.opsit.explang.Funcs$SIGNUM**